davidvidovic-web/pos-terminals-for-stripe/README.md

-# Stripe Terminal POS for WordPress
+# POS Terminals for Stripe

 A WordPress plugin that integrates Stripe Terminal for Point of Sale (POS) payments using server-driven integration.